Kyle-Mertensmeyer.jpg

 Designer, Researcher, Founder

-Kyle's work resides within systems of ecology, parametrics, and information, breaking large-scale vision into actionable outcomes for himself and his teams.
+Kyle's work resides within systems of ecology, parametrics, and information, breaking large-scale vision into actionable outcomes.
 Each project is rooted in context: understanding how sun, wind, and rain inform; how technology and media frame; how historical and anthropological layers reveal.
-He believes "we have to envision a better future while staying relevant to the needs of the present," and that the most significant challenges we face extend beyond the act of design itself.
-This philosophy has driven outcomes ranging from nonprofit work in Haiti to AI-native software that transforms how developers evaluate land.
+The most significant challenges we face extend beyond the act of design itself.
+This philosophy has driven outcomes ranging from the Green Missions Foundation, which delivered uninterrupted electricity to a medical clinic in Haiti for the first time in sixty years, to AI-native software that transforms how developers evaluate land.

-We are now at the precipice of a new era, one in which humans and robots increasingly cohabit a built environment that was never designed for such cohabitation and currently lacks the frameworks to host synthetic beings.
-Kyle's research examines how AI shapes what's possible in the built environment and how synthetic ecology will transform regulatory systems for zoning and building codes.
+Architecture is now at the precipice of a new era, one in which humans and synthetic actors increasingly cohabit a built environment that was never designed for such cohabitation and currently lacks the frameworks to host them.
+Kyle's research examines how AI shapes what is possible in the built environment and how synthetic ecology will transform regulatory systems for zoning and building codes.
+He builds AI software independently to test these ideas.

-Kyle has taught design and technology at Tongji University and holds a Master in Design Studies from Harvard GSD, where he studied across the university's schools of design, business, law, and government, as well as a Master of Architecture from Judson University.
-His work has received 53 awards and nominations from institutions including the AIA, IIDA, World Architecture Festival, and Norman Foster Foundation.
+Kyle has taught design and technology at Tongji University, California Baptist University, and Harvard's REEX program.
+He holds a Master in Design Studies from Harvard GSD, where he studied across the university's schools of design, business, law, and government, as well as a Master of Architecture from Judson University.
+His work has received 54 awards and nominations from institutions including the AIA, IIDA, World Architecture Festival, and Norman Foster Foundation.